- How to brew tea?

 White tea, for instance, has the highest concentration of antioxidants because it is the least processed tea.
 By this standard, it might be considered the "healthiest" of them all.
 As far as antioxidants are concerned, white tea is followed by jasmine tea, green tea, then black tea

 Tea contains antioxidants.
 Tea has less caffeine than coffee and it may reduce your risk of heart attack and stroke.
 Tea may help with weight loss.

-What are Tea leaf grading?
+- What is tea leaf grading?

 tea leaf grading is the process of evaluating products based on the quality and condition of the tea leaves themselves.
 The highest grades are referred to as OP or, "orange pekoe", and the lowest as "tannings" or "dust".

-What is FTGFOP?
+- What is FTGFOP?

 FTGFOP, which stands for Finest Tippy Golden Flowery Orange Pekoe.
 Finest in this case refers to the fact that this tea really is the finest.
 Only teas of exceptional quality will have this grade.

-What is SFTGFOP1?
+- What is SFTGFOP1?

-SFTGFOP which stands for Special Finest Tippy Golden Flowery Orange Pekoe.
+SFTGFOP stands for Special Finest Tippy Golden Flowery Orange Pekoe.
 Special stands for the fact that a tea with this classification is truly unique and very rare indeed.
-Sometimes this will be prefixed with number 1 indicating that particular tea as being even more special, so the grading would be SFTGFOP1
+Sometimes this will be prefixed with number 1 indicating that particular tea as being even more special, so the grading would be SFTGFOP

+Not at all.
 Making loose leaf tea without an infuser is extremely easy!
 All you need is a strainer or a sieve and you can brew loose leaf tea with ease.